-- The pervasiveness of BYOD computing
+- The pervasiveness of always-connected mobile devices

 - Data guzzling HD video apps